craigmc-ottera/node-gcm/README.md

 $ npm install node-gcm --save
 ```

-**Note:** This package requires Node v12.0 and newer.
+**Note:** This package requires Node v4.0 and newer.

 ## Requirements

-This library provides the server-side implementation of FCM.
+This library provides the server-side implementation of GCM.
-You need to generate a [Legacy API Server Key](https://console.firebase.google.com/u/0/) (Click the gear next to FCM project name) > Project Settings > Cloud Messaging -> **Cloud Messaging API (Legacy)** -> Click the 3 dots -> Manage API in Google Cloud Console -> **Enable** -> Go back and refresh Firebase Cloud Messaging project settings page to view your **Server key**.
+You need to generate an [API Key](https://developers.google.com/cloud-messaging/gcm#apikey).

-FCM notifications can be sent to both [Android](https://firebase.google.com/docs/cloud-messaging/android/client) and [iOS](https://firebase.google.com/docs/cloud-messaging/ios/client).
+GCM notifications can be sent to both [Android](https://developers.google.com/cloud-messaging/android/start) and [iOS](https://developers.google.com/cloud-messaging/ios/start).
-If you are new to FCM you should probably look into the [documentation](https://firebase.google.com/docs/cloud-messaging).
+If you are new to GCM you should probably look into the [documentation](https://developers.google.com/cloud-messaging/gcm).

 ## Example application